MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/use-secret-environment-variables.md

 ---
 title: Use Azure Key Vault secrets in Express.js app
-description: With Azure CLI, Store secrets in Azure Key Vault, then pull in those secrets programmatically from Key Vault to the Express.js app. ms.topic: how-to ms.date: 06/09/2022 ms.custom: seo-javascript-september2019, devx-track-js, devx-track-azurecli
+description: With Azure CLI, store secrets in Azure Key Vault, then pull in those secrets programmatically from Key Vault to the Express.js app. ms.topic: how-to ms.date: 06/09/2022 ms.custom: seo-javascript-september2019, devx-track-js, devx-track-azurecli